pudly/schmopera-hugo/content/articles/3-things-to-learn-from-joni.md

 ---
-title: 3 things to learn from Joni
+title: "3 things to learn from Joni"
 ---

 ### The song is enough, if it's true